758 Naval Air Squadron

-758 Naval Air Squadron (758 NAS) was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom's Royal Navy (RN).
-It was initially formed as a Telegraphist Air Gunner Training Squadron, from 1939 and 1941, renumbered from 759 Naval Air Squadron, operating out of RNAS Eastleigh (HMS Raven).
-It moved to RNAS Arbroath (HMS Condor), in 1940, disbanding there the following year.
-The squadron reformed at RNAS Donibristle (HMS Merlin), in 1942, as a Beam Approach School.
-Moving to RNAS Hinstock (HMS Godwit), it was known as the Naval Advanced Instrument Flying School.
-It provided instrument courses, utilising a large number of Oxford aircraft, with detachments sent to the specialised flying schools at RNAS Crail (HMS Jackdaw), RNAS East Haven (HMS Peewit), RNAS Fearn (HMS Owl) and RNAS Yeovilton (HMS Heron).
+758 Naval Air Squadron (758 NAS), also called 758 Squadron, is an inactive Fleet Air Arm (FAA) naval air squadron of the United Kingdom's Royal Navy (RN).
+It was last active as the Naval Advanced Instrument Flying School based at RNAS Hinstock (HMS Godwit), Shropshire and provided instrument courses, utilising a large number of Airspeed Oxford aircraft.

+The squadron had reformed at RNAS Donibristle (HMS Merlin), Fife, in 1942, as a Beam Approach School before moving to RNAS Hinstock.
+There detachments were sent to the specialised flying schools at RNAS Crail (HMS Jackdaw), RNAS East Haven (HMS Peewit), RNAS Fearn (HMS Owl) and RNAS Yeovilton (HMS Heron).
 'X' and 'Y' Rover Flights supplemented the detachments, 'Z' Flight was on calibration work and evolving homing and landing capabilities, with the squadron disbanding in 1946, at RNAS Peplow (HMS Godwit II), into 780 Naval Air Squadron.

+The squadron had initially formed as a Telegraphist Air Gunner Training Squadron, from 1939 and 1941, renumbered from 759 Naval Air Squadron, operating out of RNAS Eastleigh (HMS Raven), Hampshire.
+It moved to RNAS Arbroath (HMS Condor), Angus, in 1940, disbanding there the following year.

 History

 Telegraphist Air Gunner Training Squadron (1939-1941)

-Blackburn Shark, an example of the type used by 758 NAS.
+Blackburn Shark; an example of the type used by 758 NAS.

 758 Naval Air Squadron formed at RNAS Eastleigh (HMS Raven), in Hampshire, on 1 July 1939, as a Telegraphist Air Gunner Training Squadron, re-numbered from 759 Naval Air Squadron and as part of No.2 Air Gunners School.
 It operated with Blackburn Shark II, a carrier-borne torpedo bomber, Hawker Osprey III, a navalised carrier-borne version of the Hawker Hart, used in the fighter and reconnaissance roles and Percival Proctor Ia and IIa, a radio trainer and communications aircraft.

 The squadron continued Telegraphist Air Gunner training at RNAS Eastleigh throughout the following fifteen months, before moving to RNAS Arbroath (HMS Condor), East Angus, Scotland, on 14 October 1940.
 Here, the squadron kept its Percival Proctor and acquired Blackburn Roc, a naval turret fighter aircraft and Blackburn Skua, a British carrier-borne dive bomber and fighter aircraft, leaving the Hawker Osprey and Blackburn Shark behind and continuing the TAG training for a further four months, before disbanding on 1 February 1941.